tsucarol/saucedemo142-iterasys/README.md

 ## Feedback

 This is my first experience with Selenium WebDriver, and I am also practicing my English writing skills through this repository.
-If you have any suggestions, please feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/carol-guimaraes/).
+If you have any suggestions, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/carol-guimaraes/).